NunoDuarte/GazeDialogue/README.md

 ```
 ./gazePupil-main-follower
 ```
-5. connect all modules in GazeDialogue-Leader.
+5. connect all modules in GazeDialogue-Follower.
-8. Press Enter - robot will run GazeDialogue system for follower (needs PupilLabs to function properly)
+8. Press Enter - robot will run GazeDialogue system for follower *PupilLabs is required with streaming plugin*

 # Run in real robot (iCub)
 You need to change robot name in the file ```src/extras/configure.cpp```